jobiesenor/jobiesenor/README.md

-- 👋 Hi, I’m @jobiesenor...my real name is Josiah
+- 👋 Hi, I’m Josiah
-- 👀 I’m interested in full stack development and outdoor activities
+- 👀 I’m interested in full stack development and outdoor activities(any water sport and mma)
-- 🌱 I’m currently learning react native, react, and node.js
+- 🌱 I’m currently learning react native, react, and node.js.
+I have built projects in bootstrap, css, html, and javascript as well.
-- 💞️ I’m looking to collaborate on mobile apps and web apps
+- 💞️ I’m looking to collaborate on mobile apps and web apps.
+The next language I would like to explore is Python.
 - 📫 How to reach me jobiesenor@gmail.com

 <!---